manoverboard/AndrewBoardman/_projects/shopping-with-golden-boy-manitoba.md

 ---
 layout: single-project
 date: 2021-02-04 21:50:43 -0600
-meta-description: An honest but cheeky look at how we might be able to support local businesses, if only we had the Golden Boy to help.
+meta-description: An honest but cheeky visual exploration of how we might be able to support local businesses, if only we had the Golden Boy and his fleet. feet to help.
 main-title: Shopping with a Golden Boy in Manitoba
 main-image: "/uploads/uploads/uploads/shoplocal-v7a1-1400px.jpg"
 project-excerpt: This was an amazing project to showcase small businesses and organizations